In addition to its regular holdings, the North Carolina Central University School of Law Library has several special collections.

 The John D. Fassett Collection was established in 2012 by former United States Supreme Court Clerk John D. (Jack) Fassett.
 Mr. Fassett graduated from Yale Law School at the top of his class in 1953.
 Chosen by Supreme Court Justice Stanley Reed to serve as one of his two clerks, he was deeply involved in the workings of the Court during the 1953-1954 term when the groundbreaking school desegregation decisions were handed down.
 The John D. Fassett Collection is a comprehensive collection of writings by and about Supreme Court Justices and the workings of the court.
 It has over 950 volumes that range in publication date from 1852 to the present.
 Mr. Fassett, as a result of his experience at the court, started collecting the volumes in the 1950’s and continued to collect both new and used volumes through 2011, when he donated the collection to NCCU School of Law.
 In addition to the collection, Mr. Fassett also donated memorabilia from his term on the court and items related to Brown v.
 Board of Education.
 Some of this memorabilia, along with a video presentation about the collection, are on display in the breezeway on the first floor of the law school.

-The Fassett Collection is located in the north-east corner on the second floor of the library.
+The Fassett Collection is located on the first floor of the library outside of the Fassett Director's Suite.

 The Jack Greenberg Collection was established in 2012 by former NAACP Legal Defense and Education Assistant Counsel Jack Greenberg.
 Mr. Greenberg received his A.B. and J.D./LL.B. from Columbia.
 As Assistant Counsel at the NAACP Legal Defense and Education Fund, Mr. Greenberg assisted Thurgood Marshall in leading education and demonstration cases before succeeding Mr. Marshall as Director-Counsel in 1984.
 After his tenure as Director-Counsel, Mr. Greenberg served as Dean and Vice Dean at Columbia College and founded the Mexican-American Legal Defense and Education Fund.
 The Jack Greenberg Collection consists of briefs and supporting documents for cases in the United States Supreme Court and other lower courts related to landmark cases such as Brown v.
 Board of Education.